WiscADSL/uFS/cfs_bench/exprs/artifact_eval/README.md

 ae run loadmng calloc
 # the results could be accessed through the symbolic link `./AE_DATA/DATA_calloc`

+# this plot may take a while as there is a large number of logs to process
 ae plot loadmng calloc
 ```

+This `plot` doesn't produce a figure, either.
+The final results would be printed to `stdout` and saved to `loadmng_calloc_results.txt`.

 ### Load Management: Dynamic Behavior